Which city is cheaper, Milan or Cinque Terre?

 The summer attracts plenty of travelers to both Cinque Terre and Milan.
 The beaches, snorkeling, the hiking, the small town charm, and the family-friendly experiences are the main draw to Cinque Terre this time of year.
 Also, many travelers come to Milan for the city activities, the music scene, and the family-friendly experiences.

 Cinque Terre is around the same temperature as Milan in the summer.
-The temperature in Cinque Terre is usually 24°C (75°F) in July, and Milan stays around 23°C (73°F).
+The daily temperature in Cinque Terre averages around 24°C (75°F) in July, and Milan fluctuates around 23°C (73°F).

 People are often attracted to the plentiful sunshine in Milan this time of the year.
 In Cinque Terre, it's very sunny this time of the year.
 Cinque Terre usually receives more sunshine than Milan during summer.
 Cinque Terre gets 316 hours of sunny skies, while Milan receives 250 hours of full sun in the summer.